thiagobellotto/etl_jsonplaceholder/README.md

 ## PGAdmin
 It is useful as a GUI for the user, to query the data.
+It is available via: <input type="text"><a href="http://localhost:5050/">localhost:5050</a></input>.
 The standard profile created is:

 `username: airflow@airflow.com`

 `password: airflow`

-It is available via: <input type="text"><a href="http://localhost:5050/">localhost:5050</a></input>.
+To connect with the server, go to "Add New Server", name the server and set the below infos:

+`Host name/Address: host.docker.internal`

+`Port: 15432`

+`Maintenance Database: airflow`

+`Username: airflow`

+`Password: airflow`

+## Conections
+The connections needed are created programatically, there is no need to insert them manually.
+There are two:

+- HTTP, for connecting with the API;
+- Postgres, to connect with the database.

 ## Airflow custom configs